A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Microgrid Dynamics

 \section{Microgrid Dynamics}

-This section considers an AC microgrid with $N$ IBRs.
-We describe the nodal and network dynamics of the microgrid.
-Then the microgrid dynamics is organized into a feedback architecture lending itself to developing stability protocol.
+This section describes the nodal and network dynamics of the microgrid with $N$ IBRs.
+The microgrid dynamics is organized into a feedback architecture lending itself to developing a device-level stability condition.